ricdurh/AWS_PGA_Golf_Shots_Database/README.md

         1) PGA Tour shot level data for 20 players from 2020-2024 (currently > 340,000 shots)
         2) PGA Tour tee time data
-        3) hourly weather data for each tournament
+        3) Hourly weather data for each tournament

 This process can be broken down to the following steps: